How to Surf Eco-Friendly

-As the sport of surfing grows, so does its environmental impact.
-Surfing equipment made of non-biodegradable materials such as synthetic resin surfboards, neoprene wetsuits and petroleum-based surf wax are just some of the products used by surfers that can have a negative ecological footprint.
+As the sport of surfing grows, so does it’s an environmental impact.
+Surfing equipment made of non-biodegradable materials such as synthetic resin surfboards, neoprene wetsuits, and petroleum-based surf wax are just some of the products used by surfers to be more eco-friendly.

-Other ways in which surfers are trying to ‘save the planet’ include projects like Bali’s own Eco Surf Rescue Uluwatu, which is fighting to keep Uluwatu beach – one of Bali’s finest surf spots – clean and safe for future generations.
+Other ways in which surfers are trying to ‘save the planet’ include projects like Bali’s own Eco Surf Rescue Uluwatu, which is fighting to keep Uluwatu beach – one of Bali’s most beautiful surf spots – clean and safe for future generations.

 Read more about surfing and the environment on Care2.